Jamaat-e-Islami Pakistan: Founding of JIP in colonial India

 The emir is obliged by the party constitution to consult an assembly called the shura.
-The JI also developed sub-organisations, such as those for women and students.
-JI began by volunteering in refugee camps; performing social work; opening hospitals and medical clinics and by gathering the skins of animals sacrificed for Eid-ul-Azha.
+The JIP also developed sub-organisations, such as those for women and students.
+JIP began by volunteering in refugee camps; performing social work; opening hospitals and medical clinics and by gathering the skins of animals sacrificed for Eid-ul-Azha.

-JI had a number of unique features.
+JIP had a number of unique features.
 All members, including its founder Mawdudi, uttered the shahadah – the traditional act of converts to Islam – when they joined.
 This was a symbolic gesture of conversion to a new Islamic perspective, but to some implied that "the Jamaat stood before Muslim society as Islam before jahiliyah", (pre-Islamic ignorance).
 After Pakistan was formed, it forbade Pakistanis to take an oath of allegiance to the state until it became Islamic, arguing that a Muslim could in clear conscience render allegiance only to God.